wietsedejong/dotfiles/README.md

 Please select "Uninstall Dotfiles" from the wdots Welcome App or execute ~/dotfiles/uninstall.sh

-The wdots Dotfiles Uninstaller App will remove the dotfiles folder, related symbolic links and the desktop files of the wdots Apps.
+The wdots Dotfiles Uninstaller App will remove the dotfiles folder, related symbolic links and the desktop files of the Wdots Apps.

 The script will also try to restore old configurations back into .config if available and restored during the installation of the wdots Dotfiles.